-Hike the Art Loeb Trail to the stunning, brilliant white, quartz-crusted Shining Rock Mountain, catching stunning vistas from Black Balsam Knob and exploring wildflower-covered, view-packed mountain balds in NC's Shining Rock Wilderness.
+Hike the Art Loeb Trail to the stunning, brilliant white, quartz-crusted Shining Rock Mountain, catching stunning vistas from Black Balsam Knob and exploring wildflower-covered, view-packed mountain balds.

 Spanning more than 18,000 acres, the Shining Rock Wilderness is the largest wilderness area in North Carolina.
-Located near the Blue Ridge Parkway south of Asheville, the literal shining spot in the wilderness is its namesake peak, Shining Rock Mountain, a summit covered with enormous boulders of white quartz that catch sunlight with a gleaming brilliance.
+Located near the Blue Ridge Parkway south of Asheville, the literal shining spot in the wilderness is its namesake peak, Shining Rock, a summit covered with enormous boulders of white quartz that catch sunlight with a gleaming brilliance.

 The peak is easily visible for miles: the mountain’s white-crusted summit is an anomaly in the surrounding green-covered mountains and rolling, golden, grassy balds.
-Shining Rock Mountain is nothing short of surreal: from its white, angular, boulder-crusted outcrops, the views from the 6,000-foot summit are stunning on a clear day.
+The mountain is nothing short of surreal: from its white, angular, boulder-crusted outcrops, the views from the 6,000-foot summit are stunning on a clear day.

 Weather in this wilderness can be fleeting: sunny and cold one hour, socked in with dense fog the next, and suddenly balmy before sunset.
 We’ve hiked the mountain in fog, below freezing, and we’ve hiked it the warm, sun-drenched days of summer.
 It’s one incredible adventure, and easily one of our favorites in the South.
 It’s exceptionally remote, though, so if you go, be sure to pack carefully, including emergency and wayfinding gear.